Dorothy Marlen & Team

 Training in the Pikler approach at the Pikler Institute in Budapest Level 1 and 2, with Resources for Infant Educarers in the USA, and in Psychoanalytic Child Observation at the Northern School of Child and Adolescent Psychotherapy brought a new depth and sensitivity to her understanding of the needs of the very young child.

-From 2012-2104 Dorothy organised the first European Pikler Associated accredited Pikler Basic and advanced practice guidances courses in the UK and has co-founded the Pikler UK Association of which she is chair person.
-She is also the national Birth to Three representative on the Steiner Waldorf Early Years Steering group and chair of the Steiner Birth to Three working group.
+From 2012-2104 Dorothy organised the first European Pikler Associated accredited Pikler Basic and advanced practice guidances courses in the UK.
+She co-founded the Pikler UK Association and was chair for 7 years.
+She has also been the Birth to Three representative on the Steiner Waldorf Early Years Steering group and chair of the Steiner Birth to Three working group.
+For the last 10 years she has run parent and infant support groups called Gentle Beginings.
+They are based on Rudolf Steiner's understanding of early childhood and the Pikler approach.

 She offers consultancy to mainstream baby and infant rooms as well as in Steiner/Waldorf birth to three care settings.